-To activate one out of 50 possible set up parameter blocks called Profiles, for quickly changing the application specific printer set up.
+To activate one out of 10 (PP 4050) or 50 (PP4050XP) possible set up parameter blocks called Profiles, for quickly changing the application specific printer set up.

-- CUT FORM
+CUT FORM

-By pressing \bigcirc the cut function will be activated.
+By pressing 1 the cut function will be activated.
 The paper is moving depending on the selected paper length to the cut position.
 After cutting it moves backwards to the print position.

-- FORM FEED
+FORM FEED

-After pressing \bigcirc the last printed page will move depending on the selected paper length to the tear off position.
+After pressing 1 the last printed page will move depending on the selected paper length to the tear off position.